jonstudio/IntuneDocs/intune/enrollment-autopilot.md

 ## Add devices

+> [!NOTE]
+> Starting in October 2018, hybrid Azure Active Directory Joined devices can be used in AutoPilot deployment.
+If you do have hybrid Azure Active Directory Joined devices, you can skip ahead to Create an Autopilot device group.

 You can add Windows Autopilot devices by importing a CSV file with their information.

 1. In [Intune in the Azure portal](https://aka.ms/intuneportal), choose **Device enrollment** > **Windows enrollment** > **Devices** > **Import**.